 Brands are becoming less corporate style and more genuine, more dress down.
 It’s about the feelings you create as a person not necessarily as a corporate body.
 A few years ago it was rare to see people snapping a pic with their iPhone and posting it on social media, whereas these posts are going viral all the time on LinkedIn now.
 You and your pets, you and your kids, and your hobbies.
 All the things that make you a unique person.

 Time and time again, financial advisors struggle to find a solid sustainable source of leads for their practice.
 And that’s perfectly understandable; marketing by any means other than referrals is hard to do in this business.
 The industry is notorious for its high turnover and the heinous crimes that some financial professionals have committed against their innocent clients, so you’ve got a reputational strike against you before you even open your mouth.

 Most financial advisors do not even attempt to actively market themselves into “cold markets.”

-The unfortunate reality is that you’re going to have some skinny kids if the only leads you get come from client referrals or introductions from people in your network such as accountants and attorneys.
-Here’s why.
+The unfortunate reality is that you’re going to have some skinny kids and a low financial advisor salary if the only leads you get come from client referrals or introductions from people in your network such as accountants and attorneys.

 - It’s the most market sensitive, cyclical source of leads.
 In a down market, very few clients are going to refer anyone to a financial advisor who they resent because they have to pay your fee while you’re losing their money.
 Sometimes losing the client’s money is unavoidable, but in the eyes of the client you are still to blame.
 Every client has that one friend who loves shooting their mouth off every cocktail party about how they’re getting 35% a month while the market is in a down spiral.
 You’d be better off marketing to someone who knows nothing about you than a current client in a down market.